helium/HIP/0026-HIP-Voting.md

 [detailed-explanation]: #detailed-explanation
 - There will be some changes need to the blockchain

 - The first thing will be a new type of transcation called `votingProposal`.
-It will include the propsed changes to the blockchain, time to vote (a minimum of 2 weeks), and time to implment.
+It will include the propsed changes to the blockchain, time to vote (a minimum of 2 weeks which is 20k blocks), and time to implment.
 With this being a new type of transaction, there will be a cost assoiated with this.
 I propose it to be 10 HNT to be burned to prevent the network from being spamed with constant new transcation.
 This will be a permenant burn.
 No new HNT can replace this.

 - To vote there will be a new type of token needed called `votingNetworkToken` also that can be called `VNT`.
 Once a transcation of `votingProposal` is posted the conseous group will genrate 2 new wallets.
 One of the wallets will be for implenting the change, and one against.
 And then they will distrbute tokens 1 per owner of a hotspot to all the wallets.
 The tokens can be given to others to vote on your behalf called `votingTokenTransfer`.
 But for a wallet to transfer to another wallet it will cost the same as a normal HNT transaction of 35,000 data credits.